• About/Start Here

 The town holds its annual Blanco Lavender Festival at the beginning of the summer (usually in June) on the grounds of the Blanco County Courthouse, and everything from soaps to lavender-laced food made from the flower is for sale.
 Go here for more information on The Lavender Capital of Texas.

-Travel Pro Tip: Be sure to visit Blanco State Park to see the ripples of the water flowing – it’s downright gorgeous, plus you can swim too.
+Travel Pro Tip: Be sure to visit Blanco State Park to see the ripples of the water flowing – it’s truly gorgeous, and you can even swim there.

 Texas Towns With Special Titles

 It seems the town wanted this nickname so badly that they planted bluebonnet seeds everywhere.
-It’s no secret that cities with many bluebonnets plant new seeds yearly because only so many flowers propagate yearly.
-Burnet is no different as over 30,000 bluebonnet seeds are planted in fields yearly.
+It’s no secret that cities with many bluebonnet plants plant new seeds yearly because only so many flowers propagate each year.
+Burnet is no different, as over 30,000 bluebonnet seeds are planted yearly.

 Don’t miss their annual Bluebonnet Festival in April.